sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

     - swap headers of a and b
     - fix back pointers (i.e. if the next element points to the previous element, we will have to deal with that)
   - Solution: write a specialized template function with specialized signature

+- More efficient code: we can use xor algorithm to swap two objects.
+Although the xor algorithm only works when the two objects are not identical.
+So, in this case, it makes sense to actually check whether the arguments are identical

 ```cpp
 template <typename T>